Steps to Apply

 Milligan honors a rolling admission policy, which means the admission committee will consider applications throughout the year, as long as space is available.
 However, we encourage students to apply early (by February 1 for Fall) for maximum scholarship and financial aid consideration.
 Also please note there are some academic and scholarship programs with specific dates and deadlines.

-Character, ability, preparation, and seriousness of purpose are all qualities emphasized in considering applicants for membership in Milligan College.
+Character, ability, preparation, and seriousness of purpose are all qualities emphasized in considering applicants for membership in Milligan University.
 A college-prep course pattern is strongly recommended:

 - College prep English